Selecting a language will automatically trigger the translation of the page content.

 • Layoff

-• Any period equivalent to 4 weeks or 24 days shall be treated as a month of actual work.
+Any period equivalent to 4 weeks or 24 days shall be treated as one month's actual work.

 To acquire all the days of annual leave, it is not necessary to prove a full year's work.

-It is enough to prove 48 weeks of actual work (including equivalent absences) during the reference period to benefit from the 30 working days.
+The employee must, however, provide proof of 48 weeks actual work (including equivalent absences) during the period referred to as reference to take advantage of the 30 working days.

 Where the number of earned working days is not an integer, the duration of the leave shall be increased to the next higher integer.